gaia-pipeline/gaia/README.rst

 What is a **pipeline**?
 ~~~~~~~~~~~~~~~~~~~~~~~
-A pipeline is a real application with at least one function (we call it Job).
+A pipeline is a real application with at least one function (we call it a Job).
 Every programming language can be used as long as gRPC is supported.
 We offer SDKs to support the development.

 What is a **job**?
 ~~~~~~~~~~~~~~~~~~